UBCMA Membership Portal

 Stripe

 The UBCMA Membership Portal is a centralized platform designed to manage the lifecycle of a student’s membership in the club.
-From event registration and ticketing to alumni networking and job listings, the portal empowers both members and club executives with intuitive, role-based tools.
+From event registration and ticketing, to alumni networking and job postings, the portal enables both members and club executives to capitalize on MA's resources.

 Project Management

-To build our Membership Portal, I led development using Linear to manage sprints, coordinate tasks across teams, and track implementation progress in real time.
+I leveraged Linear to manage sprints, coordinate tasks across teams, and track implementation progress in real time.
 Linear gave us the visibility and structure to move from idea to implementation with speed and confidence.
-As an engineer and team lead, it was a powerful way to drive cross-functional collaboration, scope clarity, and shippable outcomes.
+It became a powerful way to drive cross-functional collaboration, scope clarity, and shippable outcomes.

 Task Management & Documentation

 Our issue board tracked work across all of our devs in a traditional kanban board style.
-We used tags for frontend/backend, features, and infrastructure to filter issues by area of responsibility.
-Set up status-based workflows to visualize progress Used custom labels for ownership and tech stack Implemented PR-linked automation to reduce manual tracking This allowed us to move fast while keeping overhead low—every engineer knew exactly what to work on next.
+Tags were used for frontend/backend, features, and infrastructure to filter issues by area of responsibility.
+Some other organization strategies I employed:

 Integration & Workflows